We make higher education accessible - against all odds

 We enable international collaboration, so students can build collaborative networks to last beyond their education with us.

 We work alongside of governments, schools and organisations globally.

 ICT plays a core role in our curriculum.

 — We support

-Our tutors coach the students in effective learning, our teachers help with specific questions and give feedback to assignments, our mentor work alongside the students in their entrepreneurship endeavors and career planning and our pastoral care officers help in personal crisis.
+Our tutors coach the students in effective learning and give feedback to assignments, our mentors work alongside the students in their entrepreneurship endeavours and career planning and our counsellors help in personal crisis.

 your support makes a difference